 The General Nature or Purpose of the Job: The Procurement/ Sourcing Lead will perform strategic sourcing and procure supplies and services for assigned categories (Administration, Facilities, and Construction) and other assigned commodities/services under the direction of the Sourcing Director.

 The Primary Duties and Responsibilities of the Job:

 Create and execute category strategies by leveraging current and future business requirements, market intelligence, and historical spend to drive cost reduction, enterprise consistency, and business value

 Develop and lead cross functional teams to derive common specifications for products based on commodity knowledge, departmental requirements, product availability, etc.

 Create a category specific initiative pipeline that will forecast and direct procurement projects and sourcing activities

-Negotiate, write and revise contracts with the most preferential commercial terms, relevant laws, regulations and risk.
+Negotiate, write and revise contracts ensuring contracts account for preferential commercial terms, relevant laws, regulations and risk

 Establish category metrics and savings targets, monitor performance, and communicate these to stakeholders